samjaninf/OFN-User-Guide---Master/multi-farm-pre-orders.md

 A Multi-farm shop is particular model of selling food direct from farmer to consumer.
 This model involves a collective of producers who are working together to sell their produce in the same online shop.
 By working together customers can access a greater variety of food in the one place, making it convenient.
 The producers will also work together to bring the food to customers at the same time, making pick-up convenient to the customer as well.

+## What does it do?

+**A single shop, with food from many producers
+**You can stock food from lots of producers in the one place, giving customers convenience and variety.

+**Minimal central administration
+**Producers who are participating in the shop can take on some of the admin tasks of the shop, including updating their product availability and prices.
+This reduces the tasks for the central administrator.
+Alternatively, suppliers can be hands off, and a coordinator can take on these tasks.

+**Easily communicate with producres
+**Use our reports to let each producer know what's been ordered from them, and to calculate their sales total.

 ## An example of this model in action

 The [Prom Coast Food Collective](https://www.promcoastfoodcollective.com.au/), in Victoria Australia is a group of farmers who are using a this model to collectively market their produce.
 So how does their model work?